Depth-PC: A Visual Servo Framework Integrated with Cross-Modality Fusion for Sim2Real Transfer: Method

-Subsequently, Softmax is applied to each row of the \textit{scores} matrix to derive the attention matrix that represents the focus of depth information on coordinate information; similarly, the same operation is applied to each column to generate the attention matrix that encapsulates the attentive focus that coordinate information directs towards depth information.
+Subsequently, Softmax is applied to each row of the \textit{scores} matrix to derive the attention matrix that represents the focus of depth information on coordinate information; similarly, column-wise Softmax generates the coordinate-to-depth attention matrix: